godot-addons/godot-behavior-tree-plugin/README.md

 Place this at the root of your tree at the AI/agent level.
 The `BehaviourTree` node accepts only a *single child* node.
 For example, you would probably add some kind of composite such as a `BehaviourSequence` node.

 From a code perspective, this is a very simple node intended to be the root / entry-point to your behaviour tree logic.
-The `BehaviourTree` will simply call down to its child's `tick(actor, ctx)` function recursively.
+It creates a 'tick' object and will then simply call down to its child's `tick(tick)` function recursively.

+## Tick object

+The `Tick` object is created internally by the BehaviorTree, and passed in to each child node.
+It mostly functions as a way to pass references through the tree (automatically containing a reference to the tree, the blackboard, and the actor the tree is currently acting on).

+## Blackboard

+The `Blackboard` acts as a memory repository for your actor.
+It is passed in to the tree, and its `get()` and `set()` functions will store things based on arguments given.
+For example, passing `get()` a key, a reference to the tree (contained on the `Tick` object), and a reference to the node, a node can pull node-specific information.
+Leaving off the node reference will automatically make the `get()` search only the tree level storage.
+Using `set()` works similiarly.
+Calling `set()` with a key and a value will set an entry in memory for any user of the blackboard; calling it with a tree reference as well will store it in the memory for only that tree (or anything with a reference to the tree); and with a tree and a node will store it in memory for that node in the specific tree.
+All nodes will have access to a `Blackboard`, as it is stored on a `Tick` object.

 ## Composite Types